HackYourFuture/JavaScript3/Week2/MAKEME.md

 4. You should be able to click on the repository name of the selected repository to open a new browser tab with the GitHub page for that repository.
 5. You should be able to click on a contributor to open a new browser tab with the GitHub page for that contributor.
 6. Your UI should be responsive.
 Try it with Chrome Developer Tools in the browser, using a mobile phone format and a tablet format, portrait and landscape.
+7. The `XMLHttpRequest` in the `fetchJSON` function should be replaced with `fetch`.
+Hint: Because `fetch` returns a promise out of the box there is no need create a promise yourself with `new Promise(...)`.

 **Hints:**